 Overnight funds and liquid funds are quite similar in nature.
 The similarities between overnight funds and liquid funds are:

 However, key details that may determine why you should pick an overnight fund instead of a liquid fund or vice versa lie in the differences.
-You may download the Cube Wealth App to begin your investment journey today.

 Note: All facts & figures are as of 01-07-2021.
 Figures mentioned in the table above comprise publicly available data on Google.